Bill Hwang: Archegos Capital

-Indictment
+Indictment, conviction and sentencing

 On April 27, 2022, Hwang and his former top lieutenant, Patrick Halligan, were arrested and charged with racketeering, conspiracy, securities fraud, and wire fraud as part of a scheme to harm investors.
 In a 59-page indictment, Manhattan federal prosecutors alleged that Hwang and Halligan schemed to manipulate stock prices.
 Lawyers for Hwang and Halligan stated that they were innocent of the charges in the indictment.
 Hwang was released on a $100 million bond, which was secured by two properties and $5 million in cash.
 Halligan was released on a $1 million bond.

-On September 8, 2022, District Judge Alvin Hellerstein set October 2023 as the trial month for Hwang and Halligan, both of whom pleaded not guilty.
+In September 2022, District Judge Alvin Hellerstein set October 2023 as the trial month for Hwang and Halligan, both of whom pleaded not guilty.
 Former Archegos head trader William Tomita and ex-Chief Risk Officer Scott Becker both pleaded guilty and agreed to testify against Hwang and Halligan.
-The trial was delayed to February 27, 2024, then to May 6, 2024.
+The trial was delayed to February 2024, then to May 2024.
 On July 10, 2024, a 12-person jury in a federal court in Manhattan found him guilty on 10 out of 11 counts of securities fraud, wire fraud, conspiracy, racketeering, and market manipulation.
-His sentencing was scheduled for October 28, 2024, but was postponed to November 20, 2024.

 News of Hwang’s indictment and the collapse of Archegos Capital attracted significant attention in South Korea, his birthplace, where media outlets extensively covered the event as a high-profile case of a Korean-American financier’s fall from prominence in the U.S. financial sector.

 On November 11, 2024, Bob Foresman, a former vice chair of UBS, advocated for leniency on behalf of Hwang's case, citing that Hwang's devotion towards his faith and his philanthropic efforts had been ignored in the trial.

-On November 20, 2024 in a Manhattan court, Hwang was sentenced to 18 years in prison.
-In response to Hwang's attorneys' request for no prison time, Judge Hellerstein noted such a request to be "ridiculous," and that Hwang's sentence was a "symbol to others that if you don't live by the law, you could be punished very severely by the law."
+On November 20, 2024, Hwang was sentenced to 18 years in prison.
+In response to Hwang's attorneys' request for no prison time, US attorney Mark Thomas described Hwang as a “recidivist,” and Judge Hellerstein noted such a request to be "ridiculous."
+He went on to say that Hwang's sentence was a "symbol to others that if you don't live by the law, you could be punished very severely by the law."
+The next day Judge Hellerstein said he would “consider” reducing the prison sentence for Hwang to 11.5 years after his lawyer Barry Berke advocated for serving 6.5 years in home confinement.

-On November 21, 2024 Judge Hellerstein said he would consider reducing the prison sentence for Hwang after his lawyer Barry Herke advocated for serving 6 ½ years in home confinement.
+In January 2026, Reuters reported that Hwang was seeking a presidential pardon for his conviction.
+As of March 2026, he is free on bail, while appealing his conviction.